-According to IEA (2012), industrial activities are 20% of worldwide fossil fuel related CO2 emissions and total emissions from industry are expected to rise between 2007 and 2050 by 74% to 91% (IEA, 2014).
+According to International Energy Agency (IEA) (2012), industrial activities are 20 percent of worldwide fossil fuel-related CO2 emissions and total emissions from industry are expected to rise between 2007 and 2050 by 74-91 percent (IEA, 2014).
 For a long time, the unsustainability of current forms of industrial production has been discussed.
-In this framework, it is argued that rather than focusing on end-of-pipe solutions industries should take proper measures for cleaner production, which is defined as "decreasing risks on human and environment by continuous application of an integrated and preventive environment strategy on products and processes" (UNEP, 2002).
+In this framework, it is argued that rather than focussing on end-of-pipe solutions industries should take proper measures for cleaner production, which is defined as "decreasing risks on human and environment by continuous application of an integrated and preventive environment strategy on products and processes" (United Nations Environment Programme (UNEP), 2002).
 As a step for this shifting, some argue that if governments support the industries, they can finance their own transformation more rapidly.
 However, these arguments do not mean that industries voluntarily accept all these changes in their production patterns.
-There are push factors such as regulations and directives and pull factors such as reputation, competitiveness and ethical reasons.
-Industries try to find an equilibrium between these factors for the sake of profit maximisation.
+There are push ©Emerald Group Publishing Limited factors such as regulations and directives and pull factors such as reputation, DOI 10.1108/WISTSD-02-2015-0003 mv industry?